gambol99/service-registrar/README.md

     def default_configuration
       {
+          # the path of the docker socker
           'docker'          => env('DOCKER_SOCKET','/var/run/docker.sock'),
+          # the interval between service run
           'interval'        => env('INTERVAL','3000').to_i,
+          # the time in seconds for TTLs on services - used if service_ttl == 'ttl'
           'ttl'             => env('TTL','12000').to_i,
+          # the place to write logs, default to stdout
           'log'             => env('LOGFILE',STDOUT),
           # The logging level
-        'loglevel'        => env('LOGLEVEL','info'),
+          'log_level'       => env('LOGLEVEL','info'),
           # The hostname to use when registering services, should be the docker host
           'hostname'        => env('HOST', %x(hostname -f).chomp ),
           # The ip address to use when advertising the service - namely the ip address of the docker host
           'ipaddress'       => env('IPADDRESS', get_host_ipaddress ),
           # The prefix to use when sending events/metrics to statsd
           'prefix_stats'    => env('PREFIX_STATSD','registrar-service'),
           # The prefix to use when adding the services information - directory backend only
           'prefix_services' => env('PREFIX_SERVICES','/services'),
           # The prefix to use when adding the hosts information - directory backend only
           'prefix_hosts'    => env('PREFIX_HOSTS','/hosts'),
           # This is used when adding to a directoy service, like etcd or zookeeper
-        'prefix_path'     => [
+          'prefix_path'     => %w(environment:ENVIRONMENT environment:NAME service:PORT service:HOST_PORT service:HOSTNAME),
-          'environment:ENVIRONMENT',
-          'environment:NAME',
-          'environment:APP',
-          'service:PORT',
-          'service:HOSTNAME',
-        ],
           # The method to use when disposing services
           'service_ttl'     => 'prune', # ttl
           # The backend uri for registering services in
           'backend'  => env('BACKEND','etcd://localhost:4001'),
         }
     end

-Backends:
+Backend's:
 ---------

 The backend or registry is configured using a simple uri - from the command line or from the BACKEND environment variable